 The Pag-IBIG Loyalty Card is definitely a must have for every Pag-IBIG Fund member.
 After all, who doesn’t want to save a few pesos on their living expenses?
 Those little expenses add up and before you know it, you will have saved thousands of pesos in a month.
 The amazing thing about the Pag-IBIG Loyalty Card is that it only costs ₱125 and there are no monthly or annual fees to keep your card active.

-Pretty sure that you’re already excited to have your own Pag-IBIG Loyalty Card, so we’ve come up with this step-by-step guide to help you apply for one.
-We’ll guide you through the steps in filling out the application form, submitting it to the Pag-IBIG branch, and claiming your card.
+Pretty sure that you’re already excited to have your own Pag-IBIG Loyalty Card, so I’ve come up with this step-by-step guide to help you apply for one.
+I’ll guide you through the steps in filling out the application form, submitting it to the Pag-IBIG branch, and claiming your card (takes less than a day!).

 Table of Contents